-- 2.1 The primary goal of this COOP is to continue the school mission, minimize damage to school property, and protect the environment from cascading effects of a crisis.
-This plan is designed to establish guidelines for the continuation of essential functions and to identify threats and vulnerabilities to the CiTi.
-The results of these findings will supplement the development of the Mitigation Plan.
-It is the mitigation plan that will prioritize vulnerabilities and provide a strategy to mitigate risk. - 2.2 The objectives to meet this goal are to: - 2.2.1 Maintain a current and accurate list of responsible individuals for every critical function and list at least one successor. - 2.2.2 Establish redundant systems, when appropriate, to maintain continuity of operations. - 2.2.3 Protect essential facilities, equipment, records, and other assets. - 2.2.4 Foster employee mitigation efforts to expedite the recovery process and minimize impact and duration of incidents.
+- 2.1 This plan is designed to establish guidelines for the continuation of essential functions.
+Furthermore to identify threats and vulnerabilities to supplement the Mitigation Plan.
+It is the mitigation plan that will prioritize vulnerabilities and provide a strategy to mitigate risk. - 2.2 The objectives to meet this goal are to: - 2.2.1 Maintain a current and accurate list of responsible individuals for every critical function and list at least one successor.

+- 2.2.2 Establish redundant systems, when appropriate, to maintain continuity of operations. - 2.2.3 Protect essential facilities, equipment, records, and other assets. - 2.2.4 Foster employee mitigation efforts to expedite the recovery process and minimize impact and duration of incidents.